The History of Canada Comforts Society

 In 2000 when Christian Blind Mission stopped sending goods from Canada, we were delighted to hear of the opening of the Compassionate Resource Warehouse here in Victoria.
 Like Canada Comforts this warehouse is run completely by volunteers.
 Only goods that are requested are sent and they are shipped in 40 foot containers.
 All the containers that have been sent so far have arrived safely.
 Thanks to email, the Warehouse knows when the containers clear Customs, when they reach their intended destinations, and how things are distributed.

-As we started to receive many other requests we expanded the variety of the articles we were sending – such as sewn, knitted and crocheted children’s clothing, washcloths, blankets and bandages.
+As we started to receive many other requests we expanded the variety of the articles we were sending – such as sewn, knitted and crocheted children’s clothing, washcloths and blankets, diapers, slippers, and menstrual kits.
 After learning that in many areas newborns were wrapped in newspapers we quickly added receiving blankets to our list.
 Since we no longer just made Bears and Bags we felt a name change was in order.
 After a vote from all the members in the various provinces, our new name became Canada Comforts.
 Most of the Satellite groups have their own suitable names, but when it comes to shipping, government, and Customs’ documents we all come under the Canada Comforts umbrella.
 We received charitable status in October 2008 and officially became known as the Canada Comforts Society.
 As Canada Comforts Society is a registered charity we can give tax receipts for cash donations.
 Please see our donate page for further information.

 We have tremendous volume that goes through our quality control and it is hard to keep track of the numbers.
-However, we do have a fairly close count of the bears that have been sent in our double draw-string bags (with the Canadian flag on each one) and the ones sent in the maternity packs.
-72,000 bears (as of October 2018).
+However, we do have an approximate count of the bears that have been sent in our double draw-string bags (with the Canadian flag on each one) and the ones sent in the maternity packs: 104,969 bears.

 All of us together are sharing Canadian love, comfort, and hope with many desperate children.